ZaneAvernathy/FE5Tools/README.md

 The tilesets themselves are 64x64 graphics tiles that get assembled into a 32x32 metatile image suitable for mapping.
 Each tileset uses Tiled's object layer to specify the terrain type for its metatiles, where the object's `type` field determines the type.
 This field has the format `0xNN whatever` where `0xNN` is a hexadecimal byte with the terrain type and `whatever` is an optional terrain name, which is included in generated tilesets for convenience.
 The name isn't assembled into anything.

 You can check [**here**](https://github.com/ZaneAvernathy/VoltEdge/blob/master/VOLTEDGE/Terrain.h) for a list of terrain types.

+The `create` mode initializes a new .tmx tileset with the given path/name.
+An optional index may be specified, which will use the tile graphics image with the specified index to create the tileset's other graphics tile images.
+Otherwise, the images and their palettes will be blank.

+The `update` mode updates the specified tileset's tile graphics iamges to match the last-modified tile image's.
+An index can be specified such that the images will be updated using that image instead of the last-modified one.
+This mode will also regenerate the output tileset image.

+The `export` mode converts the tileset into native SNES data.
+The resultant config and graphics data will need to be compressed by an external tool before being inserted.
+This mode will also regenerate the output tileset image.